 Habu: Especially for games and video, you absolutely have to keep that in mind in terms of people’s comfort level.
 In a game, after it’s recognized that you’ve pressed a button, the reaction it returns to you is very important.

-–With that, please leave a final message for fans of this work.
+–With that, please leave a final message for fans of this game.

-Takada: When you play this game on the train, I hope listen to the sound properly using headphones or earphones (laughs).
+Takada: When you play this game on the train, I hope people listen carefully to the sound with headphones or earphones (laughs).
 I myself am on the train very often, and sometimes I see people playing a game that I made the music for.
 But then I get a little shock, like, “oh, they’re not listening to the music…” (awkward laugh)

 Takada: And then it’s really like, “But there’s a really good song playing during this scene…!”
-And that’s how I feel a bit of a shock.
-So please, when you play, if you’re playing outside, listen to the music with headphones or earphones.
-When you play without sound, if you see a tall guy nearby who looks dejected, that might be me.
+So when you play, if you’re playing outside, please listen to the music with headphones or earphones.
+If you play without sound and see a tall guy nearby who looks sad about it, that might be me.

 –I see (laughs).
 Please also put in a word, Fukuda-san.